 Updated on September 21 2022 – The Corona measures on travel to Belgium were lifted on May 23 2022, except for travellers from very high-risk countries.
+So your Bruges Travel Plans can happen smoothly now.

 After wandering in Belgium’s most romantic city, we want t show you why we fell in love with it and why you won’t regret travelling to Bruges.